Tommy-2000/Tommy-2000/README.md

 My ultimate career goal is to develop educational games/immersive software for young children based on impactful academic research and to make a positive difference to their educational development and pedagogy.
 I have been inspired by the work created by companies such as Xploro, BrainSpark Games, Augment Therapy and Mrs Wordsmith, whose innovation to supporting children and young adults in their health and education fuels my drive to build novel solutions that give them the best possible start to life.

 If you wish to get in touch with me for a chat regarding my past experience and skills, please feel free to let me know via my [LinkedIn](https://www.linkedin.com/in/thomas-popham/) or the contact form on my [Portfolio](https://thomas-popham-portfolio.web.app/).
 I will attempt to get back to you on the weekends where possible.
-I will also be posting some blog posts on full-stack development, mobile app development, 3D animation rigging and what I've been working on through LinkedIn and Medium as well.
+I will also be posting some blog posts on full-stack development, mobile app development, 3D animation rigging and rendering and what I've been working on through LinkedIn and Medium as well.
 Thank you very much! 😀👍